October 6, 2022

 6. A description in general terms of the functions and purpose of the computer program to be installed.

-It is also important to be aware that you have the burden of proof of consent collection.
-This simply means that you must keep records of consent to be able to prove compliance with CASL.
+It is also essential to be aware that you have the burden of proof of consent collection.
+This means that you must keep records of consent to prove compliance with CASL.

-Another important issue is that if a person withdraws their consent, you can no longer rely on that consent for future updates that are installed in the background.
+Another critical issue is that if a person withdraws their consent, you can no longer rely on that consent for future updates installed in the background.

 1.3.4 The requirements in other privacy laws